MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 * __Allow mint__

-    This is a permission to issue DAO tokens.
+    This is a permission to emission DAO tokens.
     It is enabled by default.

-    In the future, it will be possible to disable the issuance of DAO tokens through proposal and voting in the **Settings** section.
+    In the future, it will be possible to disable the emission of DAO tokens through proposal and voting in the [**Settings**](gosh-web.md#dao-set-up) section.

     !!! warning
         If you uncheck this box during the initial setup, then the DAO tokens will never be issued.